Amplicode/react-admin-utils/README.md

 The implementation heavily depends on Jackson (version used by the Spring Web).

 ## Adding library to the project

+The library has been published to the Maven Central repository.

 Maven:
 ```
 <dependency>